How to use the Bio2250

 either because I think they are clearer than the text figures,

 or address questions not covered in the text.
-Many of the text figures are
+Many of the text figures have been

 Key terms are in red the